-The King County Flood Warning Center closed at 11:15 p.m. on Thursday, Oct.
-20, following more than 12 hours of operation in response to flooding along the Snoqualmie River.
+The King County Flood Warning Center closed at 11 p.m. on Thursday, Jan.
+20, as river levels began to drop from their peak flows following heavy rainfall earlier in the day.

 King County offers everyone free access to KC Flood Alerts, an automated system that allows subscribers to receive customized alerts of potential flooding for any or all of King County’s seven major river systems.